 There are many kinds of dust.
-Some particles are so small that they cannot be detected by the human eye.
-The impact of dust on your respiratory system greatly depends on what type of dust you inhaled and how big the particles are.
+The human eye cannot detect some particles because they are so small.
+The impact of dust on your respiratory system greatly depends on what type of dust you inhale and how big the particles are.
 Here are some common types of dust you may encounter in your job or daily life:

 - Silica dust

 - Asbestos dust

 - Coal dust

 - Cotton dust